Hero Background

 • Due to Apple’s restrictions, most emulators for iPhone work as simulators, virtual devices, or cloud-based environments instead of true hardware emulators.

-• The best emulators on iPhone depend on your use case - testing, development, automation, or retro gaming.
+• The best emulator on iPhone depends on your use case - daily development, beta distribution via TestFlight, cross-platform testing, security research, or retro gaming.

-• Cloud-based and virtual device platforms are often more reliable than local emulators for modern iOS testing.
+• Cloud-based and virtual device platforms like TestMu AI are often more reliable than local emulators for modern iOS testing across iPhone models and OS versions.

-• Choosing the right emulator requires checking device support, performance, controller compatibility, and testing features.
+• Choosing the right emulator requires checking host platform support, iOS version coverage, performance, controller compatibility, and pricing.

 What are iPhone Emulators?